scipopt/gcg/doc/resources/install.md

 >
 > If you are a GCG developer and need the current master branch, consult
 > * @ref git-install
+>
+> If you want to install one of the @ref example-projects, check the guide
+> * @subpage install-application-examples

 If you need to install GCG using arguments, for example if you want to enable parallelization, you can find them under @ref makefiles-args and @ref cmake-args respectively.